hexch/ZMovie/README.md

 ![image](.images/data_flow.svg)

 It is a MVVM-like architecture.<br/>
-Here is the basic principle for editing each layer:
+Here are some basic principles for editing each layer:
 - UI <br/>
   - draw ui
   - control ui data & business logic